How To Remove Arsenic From Drinking Water: A Step-by-step Guide

-A very effective way to avoid being exposed to arsenic is to avoid drinking water that contains high amounts of arsenic.
+A very effective way to avoid exposure to arsenic is to avoid drinking water with high amounts of arsenic.
 If you must drink water with high levels of arsenic, then you can use a filter to remove arsenic.

 Removal of Arsenic by Water Hyacinths

 Water hyacinths can remove arsenic from groundwater by the process of phytoremediation.
 These plants use their roots to absorb arsenic in soils, releasing oxygen and organic matter to the soil.
 In addition, the plant’s leaves and stems also contain high levels of iron, which helps oxidize arsenic.
 The plants also help bind the arsenic in water, removing it back into the atmosphere